 BUY A SET, GIVE A SET, GET A VEST - $300

-Orders for the vest must be placed by September 10th in order to be shipped out in early November.
+Orders for the vest must be placed by November 3rd in order to be shipped out during the holiday season.

 Please see the sizing chart prior to selecting a size.
 Vests tend to run a bit small, so please size up!